Klinik is wheelchair accessible.

 Booking: If you need help choosing a practitioner, we are happy to think it through with you by email (email@example.com) or phone (604-876-8764).
 If you are ready to book an appointment, contact us or book online.

 Parking: Free street parking is available right in front of Klinik and throughout the neighbourhood.
 See above for additional availablity when using a disabled persons' parking permit.

 We are located just around the corner and down the street from the Granville Island Toy Company, which puts a smile on anyone's face.
 Their bear-soldier shows just where to turn off Main St. on your way to us.

 In the clinic, you'll see some beautiful art.

 We want you to feel good just being here, and we do that in part through art.
 We love local artists and are currently featuring the photography and paintings of Aaron Blake Evans.
 If you know a local artist whose work makes you feel good—either through its vibrancy or natural simplicity—please let us know.

 We are your friends and neighbours.

 Klinik is owned and operated by Katherine Couch Burroughs, who also works at Klinik as a registered massage therapist.
-She lives just around the corner with her husband, three kids, and Tanner—soaking up Mount Pleasant neighbourhood life.
+She lives just around the corner with her husband and three kids—soaking up Mount Pleasant neighbourhood life.
 Coming from Maori roots, Klinik is for Katherine a way to build and serve her community—helping it be, as the Maori say, "kia kaha," or in other words, forever strong.